datasketch/hugo-titi/exampleSite/content/about.md

 ---
-title: About Hugo XMin
+title: About Hugo Titi
-author: Yihui Xie
+author: Datasketch
 ---

-**XMin** is the first Hugo theme I have designed.
+**Titi** is the first Hugo theme I have designed.
 The original reason that I wrote it was I needed a minimal example of Hugo themes when I was writing the  [**blogdown**](https://github.com/rstudio/blogdown) book.
 Basically I wanted a simple theme that supports a navigation menu, a home page, other single pages, lists of pages, blog posts, categories, tags, and RSS.
 That is all.
 Nothing fancy.
 In terms of CSS and JavaScript, I really want to keep them minimal.
 In fact, this theme does not contain any JavaScript code at all, although on this example website I did introduce some JavaScript code (still relatively simple anyway).
 The theme does not contain any images, either, and is pretty much a plain-text theme.

-The theme name "XMin" can be interpreted as "**X**ie's **Min**imal theme" (Xie is my last name) or "e**X**tremely **Min**imal theme".
+The theme name "Titi" can be interpreted as "**X**ie's **Min**imal theme" (Xie is my last name) or "e**X**tremely **Min**imal theme".

 # config.toml

-For this example site, I defined permalinks for two sections, `post` and `note`, so that the links to pages under these directories will contain the date info, e.g., `https://xmin.yihui.name/post/2016/02/14/a-plain-markdown-post/`.
+For this example site, I defined permalinks for two sections, `post` and `note`, so that the links to pages under these directories will contain the date info, e.g., `https://Titi.datasketch.name/post/2016/02/14/a-plain-markdown-post/`.
 This is optional, and it is up to your personal taste of URLs.

 ```
 [permalinks]